harrytwright/Pastel/README.md

 ## Example

-Support of Objective-C is now paramount.
+> Support of Objective-C is now paramount.

 ### Swift

+With Swift we support Array literals and the use of `RawRepresentable` so you can create your own custom gradients

 ```swift
 override func viewDidLoad() {